julzaza/wildwitchherbs/_posts/2025-07-11-st-john-sun-water.md

 For centuries, people across Europe believed this herb could ward off evil spirits, chase away sadness, and light up the shadowed corners of the heart.
 Slavic, Celtic, and Germanic peoples hung it above doors, braided it into crowns, and used it in rites to divine love or reveal hidden sorcery.

-Making **sun water** with St. John’s Wort brings together the brightest forces in nature—solar power, midsummer energy, and the herb’s mood-lifting, protective magic.
+Making **sun water** with St. John’s Wort brings together the brightest forces in nature: solar power, midsummer energy, and the herb’s mood-lifting, protective magic.

 ---